Maxwell perturbations in a cavity with Robin boundary conditions: two branches of modes with spectrum bifurcation on Schwarzschild black holes: Results

 With the numeric methods illustrated above at hand, one may obtain the Maxwell quasinormal spectrum on Schwarzschild BHs in a cavity.
 In the numeric calculations we take the event horizon $r_+=1$ to measure all other physical quantities.
 Moreover, we use $\omega_1$ ($\omega_2$) to represent QNMs corresponding to the first (second) boundary condition given by Eq.~\eqref{RWZbc2-1} (Eq.~\eqref{RWZbc2-2}), and introduce $\ell$ and $N$ to denote the angular momentum quantum number and the overtone number.

 We first display both real and imaginary parts of the Maxwell QNMs in terms of the mirror radius $r_m$ with both boundary conditions in Fig.~\ref{Fig_ell1variousN}, by taking $\ell=1$ and $N=0, 1, 2$ as examples.
 From this figure, we confirm that the vanishing energy flux principle is applicable to a BH-mirror system and leads to \textit{two} different branches of modes.
 It shows clearly that, for both boundary conditions with fixed $\ell$ and $N$, the magnitude of real (imaginary) part of QNMs first increases up to a maximum and then decreases (always increases), as the mirror approaches the event horizon.
-By increasing the mirror radius $r_m$, the magnitude of real part of QNMs for both boundary conditions asymptotes to the corresponding normal modes in a pure cavity, given by Eqs.~\eqref{normalmodes1} and~\eqref{normalmodes2} as calculated in Appendix.~\ref{app1}, while the imaginary part may be computed perturbatively by using a standard analytic matching method~\cite{Wang:2014eha}.
-Here we compare analytic results with numeric data in Table~\ref{EM_comp}, but leave detailed calculations for the analytic results elsewhere.
-We find a good agreement between analytic and numeric results for large $r_m$, which not only verifies the validity of the analytic calculations but also checks our numeric data.
+By increasing the mirror radius $r_m$, the magnitude of real part of QNMs for both boundary conditions asymptotes to the corresponding normal modes in a pure cavity, given by Eqs.~\eqref{normalmodes1} and~\eqref{normalmodes2} as calculated in Appendix.~\ref{app1}, while the imaginary part for both modes is computed perturbatively by using a standard analytic matching method in Appendix~\ref{secana}.
+Here we compare analytic results with numeric data in Fig.~\ref{Fig_comp} by varying the mirror radius $r_m$ for $\ell=1$ and $N=0$, and find a good agreement between analytic and numeric results for large $r_m$.
+Moreover, we notice that, with fixed $r_m$, the agreement with the second boundary is better than the agreement with the first boundary.
+This comparison not only verifies the validity of the analytic method but also checks our numeric data.